Natural Soap Making for Beginners: the Cold-Process Soap Making Method

 My stations include my warming area where I’ll melt the oils and I have my digital thermometer, spoons, an old kitchen towel and a mini strainer waiting at one side.
 On the other I have my stick blender assembled and plugged into the wall.
 I also keep my bowl of liquid oils and additional measured ingredients such as essential oils, herbs, and my antioxidant in this area.

 My cooling area is my sink and this is where I’ll mix the lye and water solutions.
 Here I keep my stirring spoon at the ready and make sure to pop open the window for ventilation.
 In preparation for cooling my lye solution, I fill the sink with cold water.

 In between these areas I have my moulds sitting out and waiting as well as insulation materials such as towels and the wooden box I place my silicone moulds into.

 Measure your Solid Oils

 Once you’re organised, measure your solid oils using your kitchen scale.
 I ordinarily just measure directly into the pan I’m planning on heating them in.
-I don’t mix my solid and liquid oils at this point because the whole point of heating is to melt the oils into a liquid state and liquid oils are naturally liquid.
-Also, it takes less time to melt the hard oils then add the liquid ones than to mix them all together from the start.
+I don’t mix my solid and liquid oils at this point.
+It takes less time to melt the hard oils then add the liquid ones than to mix them all together from the start.